IsraelHikingMap/Map/README.md

   _Maps in the "Shared with me" collection do not reduce the space on your Google Drive._
 * Install the free [Autosync Google Drive](https://play.google.com/store/apps/details?id=com.ttxapps.drivesync) application.
-  If you will be happy with it, please consider supporting the developer by buying the premium version.
+  If you are happy with it, please consider supporting the developer by buying the Pro version.
 * Open _Autosync Google Drive_
 * Review the _Menu_ &rarr; _Settings_ &rarr; _Autosync_ page, and the following in particular:
   * _Enable Autosync_ or not